Mammoth Mountain, California

 Mammoth is truly one of the best resorts, if not the very best, at late spring and early summer skiing.
 Their snow-farming operation is definitely the best in North America, AND they salt the runs which makes them not as sticky when it’s really warm out.
 Skiing is usually open down to the bottom of the Stump Alley Express which gives us about 2,000 ft of vertical.
 Now we make the trip in May or June every year to camp and ski after our Tahoe resorts shut down.

 The key to Mammoth for us seems to be to avoid storms because when it is storming it is crazy windy and not at all fun.
 We will probably ski there in the spring/summer from now on based on our multiple encounters with wind.

 - Best late spring / early summer skiing in California

 - Wind and crowds are the 2 big negatives at Mammoth.

-- The upper mountain closes frequently due to wind, which is also common at Heavenly.
+- The upper mountain closes frequently due to wind, which is also common in Tahoe.

 - The mountain is confusing to navigate even on a clear day, with lots of intersecting trails and cross-traffic.